MDP syndrome

 MDP syndrome, also known as mandibular dysplasia with deafness and progeroid features, is an extremely rare metabolic disorder that prevents fatty tissue from being stored underneath the skin.
-It is only known to affect a very small number of people worldwide (less than 12 cases have been diagnosed as of December 2014).
-Recent research has suggested that it may be caused by an abnormality of the POLD1 gene on chromosome 19, which causes an enzyme crucial to DNA replication to be defective.
+It is only known to affect a very small number of people worldwide (fewer than 12 cases have been diagnosed as of December 2014).
+Research has suggested that it may be caused by an abnormality of the POLD1 gene on chromosome 19, which causes an enzyme crucial to DNA replication to be defective.